nickrigby/nickrigby.github.io/_posts/2017-02-12-building-a-website-with-jekyll-and-github-pages.md

 title:  "Building a website with Jekyll and Github Pages"
 date:   2017-02-12 22:30:00 -0500
 categories: jekyll github
-excerpt: A guide to creating a website using Jekyll, and hosting with Github Pages.
 comments: true
 ---
 I've heard a lot of people talking about [GitHub Pages](https://pages.github.com) recently, so I decided to find out what the fuss was about.
 If you've been hiding under rock like me, Github Pages allow you to host a website directly from a Github repository — no separate hosting account necessary.
 It also integrates with [Jekyll](https://jekyllrb.com) — a simple, blog-aware, static site generator — so getting a website up and running couldn't be easier.
-Let's take a look.

 ## Configuring Github Pages
 Head over to the [GitHub Pages](https://pages.github.com) home page for detailed instructions, but essentially it boils down to three simple steps: